This post is a self-guided walking tour of Lisbon, specifically the downtown area of Baixa, along with a map and audio option.

 This square, along with the entire area of Baixa, was destroyed in the great earthquake and tsunami of 1755 but has been rebuilt to show the resilience of Lisbon’s people.

-The statue in the middle of the square celebrates King Jose I, the ruler who oversaw this rebuilding, with he atop a horse trampling snakes at his feet.
+The statue in the middle of the square celebrates King Jose I, the ruler who oversaw this rebuilding, with the horse trampling snakes at his feet.

 3. Lisboa Story Centre